ibm-cloud-docs/resiliency/chaos-engineering.md

 Ideally, you conduct chaos experiments in a production environment, since you want the test to closely mimic the real-world issues that you are likely to face.
 However, by intentionally disrupting live environments, you might get into lengthy and complex recovery processes that affect customer experience, which are valid deterrents.
 Pre-production environments are a good starting point as you get familiar with the process.
 In pre-production, you can build confidence in your ability to run tests and handle issues that arise.
 You might take another approach, like testing during lean hours or against a canary deployment, which runs alongside your production environment but doesn't handle production traffic.

-Start small in a staging or testing environment that resembles the production deployment and target specific scenarios before you expand the scope of your test.
+Start in a staging or testing environment that resembles the production deployment and target specific scenarios before you expand the scope of your test.

 ## Fault space
 {: #chaos-fault-types}